The Cheshire and Warrington Traveller Team manages encampments in the Cheshire East, Cheshire West and Chester, and Warrington Borough Council areas.

 To avoid legal challenge and minimise the risks to the council the encampment processes must be open and transparent with a clear audit trail from encampment to the final decision.

-The paperwork would include the following.
+The paperwork includes the following:

 - Welfare assessment form: covering the information required by the council to fulfil its duty

-What legislation relates to the management of unauthorised encampments
+Legislation relating to the management of unauthorised encampments

 The main legislation affecting Gypsies and Travellers and unauthorised encampments are: